- Academic Departments

 COLS 1100 (First Year Experience Seminar) if needed

 Advanced standing students will enroll in the sequence of NURS courses at the next opportunity after being offered admission to Nursing.
-Any student offered admission and unable to enroll is considered Out of Sequence.
-Advisement for this situation should be sought from the academic advisor assigned in the Nursing Department.
+Students who do not start after being offered acceptance into NURS 1113 may re-apply if they have not previously used their second opportunity to enter the program.
+Advisement for this situation should be sought from the academic advisor assigned in the Nursing Department (HHS Advising).

 It is highly recommended that students complete as many of the support courses as possible prior to entering the nursing program: PSY 1100 (Introduction to Psychology), ENG 1100 (Composition I), BIO 2301 (Human Physiology), PSY 2340 (Human Growth and Development), BIO 2215 (Introduction to Microbiology), STAT 1350 (Elementary Statistics) and one approved open general education course.
 Refer to the college catalog and nursing plan of study found on the college website.

 2. The Columbus State admissions application form is online at https://www.cscc.edu/admissions/getstarted/.
 If it has been more than three years since you attended classes at Columbus State, call (614) 287-2453 or 1-800-621-6407 ext.
 2453 to reactivate your student file.

 3. Please see the form posted for directions on how to complete the HESI A2.
 HESI A2 Testing Procedure